 The interviewer is interested in your ability to interact with top-level management.
 Share if you have ever offered advice and how that was taken by them.

 “Yes, I have advised management in my previous role.
 My advice was taken seriously and they chose to take up my idea.
 The issue was the budget offered would not be able to purchase an application that would meet the organization’s needs.
 I challenged them to come up with a way that the project is done in-house.
-It would be cheaper on the organization and we would be able to come up with a system that will meet all the desired needs.
+It would be cheaper for the organization and we would be able to come up with a system that will meet all the desired needs.
 The project was a success.”

 19. How Do You Recover Data From A System Affected By A Virus?